Chandler Bus Accident Attorneys

 For most victims, understanding the amount of time you have to file is something that isn't easy to understand.
 If you do not have a legal background you may misinterpret your own situation and determine that you have longer to file than you actually do.
 Unfortunately, “But I thought it was longer” will not hold up in a court of law and you will lose your right to file a case and get the compensation you deserve.

 One call to an attorney with experience in handling Chandler auto accident cases can change all of that.
 But you must not wait until the deadline of your statute of limitations to call an attorney.
 It can take much longer than you think to build and file a case.

 It's up to you whether or not to hire an attorney for your personal injury lawsuit after a bus accident.
 The Husband & Wife Law Team understand that you are going through a difficult time and need someone to look out for your best interests.
-From the first phone call, you can expect our attorneys to help you understand your rights, to take hold of your case, and to fight for your right to collect appropriate compensation for your bills, wage loss, property damage, physical injuries, and drawn out recovery.
+From the first phone call, you can expect our Chandler bus accident lawyers to help you understand your rights, to take hold of your case, and to fight for your right to collect appropriate compensation for your bills, wage loss, property damage, physical injuries, and drawn out recovery.
 To talk about your rights, the strength of your case, and what can be done for you right now and in the future, contact The Husband & Wife Law Team at (480) 496-7310 for a free case review.